isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-womens-running-shoes-for-bad-knees.markdown

 ### Stability
 Runners who overpronate may need to invest in
 [running shoes](https://pestpolicy.com/best-shoes-for-running-on-pavement/)
 that deliver stability to the foot.
-Hence, prevent the inward rolling of feet that may cause flat feet. Â These shoes have higher arch support to provide maximum comfort.
+Hence, prevent the inward rolling of feet that may cause flat feet.
+These shoes have higher arch support to provide maximum comfort.

-For runners who underpronate they will need shoes with smaller arch support and those that prevent foot rolling. Â Therefore, if you have any of these conditions, its important that you be keen when choosing your running shoes.
+For runners who underpronate they will need shoes with smaller arch support and those that prevent foot rolling.
+Therefore, if you have any of these conditions, its important that you be keen when choosing your running shoes.
 ## Conclusion
 I hope that this review on the best womens running shoes for bad knees has been helpful.
 Always remember to choose comfortable, cushioned, and stable shoes if you have knee issues.
 From our list, Brooks Womens Adrenaline GTS 20 takes the first position because of its amazing technologies and features that keep the foot in check to prevent or alleviate bad knees